Social Media Day 2023 – Impact of Social Media on Children

-Social media is a rapidly evolving platform for younger people lately to communicate, express themselves and share content of all kinds.
-It has given rise to a new cultural paradigm that drives technology and businesses while changing the way people interact.
-As a tool, social media is a double-edged sword; while it has many benefits, it can also influence youngsters in unhealthy ways.
+Social media is a rapidly evolving platform for younger people to communicate with each other, express themselves, and share content of all kinds.
+It has given rise to a new cultural paradigm that drives technology and businesses, while changing the way people interact.
+As a tool, social media is a double-edged sword.
+While it has many benefits, it can also influence youngsters in unhealthy ways.

 Positive Effects of Social Media on Children

-While social media is mostly talked about in a negative light when it comes to its impact on children, there are certain very strong positive arguments in favour of social media.
-Here are the advantages of social media for kids include:
+While social media is mostly talked about in a negative light, there are some strong positive arguments in favour of it.
+Here are the advantages of social media for kids:

-- Spending time online on social networks is important for the younger generation to pick up on the necessary technical skills they will need to navigate their way through the future.
-It allows them to be competent citizens in a digital age where they can fully participate in the broader society and learn the social skills of that generation.
+- Spending time online is important for the younger generation to pick up necessary technical skills they will need to navigate their way through the future.
+It allows them to be competent citizens in a digital age, where they can fully participate in the broader society and learn the social skills of that generation.
 They will also learn to adapt to having an elaborate online network of friends and acquaintances.

 - Social media is being used by the youth in positive ways that weren’t thought of before.
-It is not just a medium for socializing, but kids and adolescents have found a new way to express creatively, interact, and learn with a broader audience.
-Students are using it to form study groups where they can easily and instantaneously share ideas and learning material.
+It is not just a medium for socialising, but kids and adolescents have found a new way to express themselves creatively, and interact and learn with a broader audience.
+Students are using it to form study groups, where they can easily and instantaneously share ideas and learning material.

 - Social networking has also changed the way kids learn.
-It has introduced a more peer-based learning method where students are motivated to learn from their peers in the group.
-They are always interacting and giving feedback to one another which refines their learning process.
-They are also more enthusiastic to learn from each other than from adults.
+It has introduced a more peer-based learning method, where students are motivated to learn from their peers.
+They are always interacting and giving feedback to one another, which refines their learning process.
+They are also more enthusiastic to learn from each other, than from adults.
 Learning can now come from newer sources and not just their parents or teachers.

-- Not only is social media a tool to communicate, but it is also an import part of the lives of adolescents and young adults.
-It gives them an avenue to stay connected with their peers from sports teams, activity clubs and classes while also allowing them for networking with others having similar interests.
+- Not only is social media a tool to communicate, but it is also an important part of the lives of adolescents and young adults.
+It gives them an avenue to stay connected with their peers from sports teams, activity clubs, and classes, while also allowing them to network with others having similar interests.

-- It has been observed that social media makes people more empathetic, considerate and relationship-oriented.
-They express how they feel by commenting or liking pictures, videos or status updates posted by their friends.
-They also wish more people than ever before on their birthdays.
+- It has been observed that social media makes people more empathetic, considerate, and relationship-oriented.
+They express how they feel, by commenting or liking pictures, videos or status updates posted by their friends.
+They also wish more people than ever, on their birthdays.

 - It has been observed that virtual empathy shown by youngsters is received positively by their distressed friends on social media.
-It is known to improve their moods and find solutions to problems.
-The virtual empathy can also spill over into the real world and teach youngsters how to be more compassionate.
+Social media improves their moods and helps them find solutions to problems.
+Virtual empathy can also spill over to the real world, and teach youngsters how to be more compassionate.

-- Social media offers a platform for youngsters to connect with others with whom they share similar interests.
-It can be anything relating to hobbies or professions involving music, art, games and blogs.
+- Social media offers a platform for youngsters to connect with others who share similar interests.
+It can be anything relating to hobbies or professions involving music, art, games, and blogs.

-- They also get to have an influence on their community through their social networking groups and bring about positive changes.
+- Kids also get to have an influence on their community through social networking groups, and help bring about positive changes.
 Some of the examples being fundraising campaigns and participating in political events and debates.

 Negative Effect of Social Media on Kids

 - The most well-known downside of social media is the addiction it creates.
 Constantly checking the news feed of the different social media sites becomes an addictive habit.
-Experts think that some of the features such as ‘likes’ and ‘shares’ activate the reward centre in the brain.
-This reward circuitry is highly sensitive during adolescence and may partly explain why more teenagers are into social media than adults.
+Experts think that some features such as ‘likes’ and ‘shares’ activate the reward centre in the brain.
+This reward circuitry is highly sensitive during adolescence and may partly explain why teenagers are more into social media than adults.
 These features further influence our moods.
 Being social creatures, we value interaction and connection, both of which determine how we think of ourselves.
-This drives a lot of our behaviour on a day-to-day basis to be centred on social media.
+This drives a lot of our behaviour on a day-to-day basis, which is centred around social media.

-- Youngsters addicted to social media end up spending hours each day watching videos, photos and other content posted by their friends and accounts they follow.
-This addiction disrupts other activities such as school work, sports, study and other productive routines.
-They end up wasting a substantial amount of time every day resulting in poor grades in school.
-Some heavy users of social media admit to checking their feeds as many as 100 times a day and sometimes during school hours too.
-Some of the kids also realize that they are wasting a lot of time on social media and that affects their mood negatively.
+- Youngsters addicted to social media end up spending hours, each day, watching videos, photos, and other content posted in the accounts they follow.
+This addiction disrupts other activities, such as school work, sports, study, and other productive routines.
+They end up wasting a substantial amount of time, every day, resulting in poor grades in school.
+Some heavy users of social media admit to checking their feeds as many as 100 times a day, and sometimes, during school hours too.
+Some of the kids also realise that they are wasting a lot of time on social media, which affects their mood negatively.
 It also builds in them a defeatist attitude.

-- Psychologists have also long observed bad effects of social media on the mental health of children.
-One finding suggests that children spending more than 3 hours a day on social media are twice as likely to suffer from poor mental health.
+- Psychologists have long observed bad effects of social media on the mental health of children.
+One finding suggests that children spending more than three hours a day on social media are twice as likely to suffer from poor mental health.
 Their immersion in a virtual world delays their emotional and social development.
-The effects on teens are much stronger.
+The effects on teens is much stronger.
 One report by the IZA Institute of Labour Economics suggests that spending only an hour a day on social media can make a teen miserable.
-It could be due to the influence of social comparisons, cyberbullying and decreased person-person interactions.
+It could be due to the influence of social comparisons, cyber bullying, and decreased person to person interactions.

-- Using Facebook is also known to lead to a decline in subjective well-being in youngsters.
-The more they use Facebook, the worse they feel on a moment-moment basis while feeling less satisfied with their lives in general.
+- Using Facebook is also known to lead to a decline in the subjective well-being of youngsters.
+The more they use Facebook, the more they feel dissatisfied with their lives, in general.
 Teens are also observed to be suffering from “Facebook depression” after spending too much time on it or other social networking sites.
-Some also become anxious and moody as they see that the lives of their friends are better than theirs, even though they may know that their representation is idealized.
+Some also become anxious and moody, as they see that the lives of their friends are better than their’s, even though they may know that their representation is idealised.
 However, vulnerable teens are more prone to this than their confident counterparts.

-- Screen relationships also detract real-life relationships and building social skills in children and teenagers.
-This happens as they grow up without learning how to read non-verbal cues and facial gestures of people.
+- Screen relationships also detract real-life relationships and social skills in children and teenagers.
+This happens because they grow up without learning how to read non-verbal cues and facial gestures of people.
 Social interaction is critical to developing the skills needed to understand other people’s moods and emotions.
-Hence children growing up interacting mostly with social media may turn out non-empathetic and also become poor at communicating verbally and nonverbally.
+Hence, children growing up interacting mostly with social media may turn out non-empathetic and also become poor at communicating verbally and non-verbally.

-- While some teenagers get affected by the pressure of having to react to posts of their friends or respond to messages, others fear not being in the social loop.
-Called FOMO (fear of missing out), teens obsessively check their media feeds for updates by friends as they don’t want to miss out on jokes, activities, parties and gossip.
-FOMO is also known to lead to depression and anxiety while being a major contributor to teenagers’ heavy use of social media.
+- While some teenagers get affected by the pressure of having to react to posts of their friends or respond to messages, others fear not being in the social loop, which is called FOMO (fear of missing out).
+Teens obsessively check their media feeds for updates by friends, as they don’t want to miss out on jokes, activities, parties and gossip.
+FOMO is also known to lead to depression and anxiety, while being a major contributor to teenagers’ heavy use of social media.

-- Obsession with the self and posting endless updates and selfies on social media is also known to increase narcissism in youngsters.
-Their moods depend heavily on how appreciated their photos are on social media and go into anxiety when they don’t get the attention they expect.
+- Obsession with the self and posting endless updates and selfies on social media is increases narcissism in youngsters.
+Their moods depend heavily on how appreciated their photos are on social media and they go into anxiety when they don’t get the attention they expect.
 Having their own pages makes kids more self-centred.
 Some vulnerable children would then live under the notion that everything revolves around them.
-This is a precursor to dysfunctional emotional conditions later in their life and a lack of empathy for others.
+This is a precursor to dysfunctional emotional conditions, later in their life, and a lack of empathy for others.

 - Facebook and other social media platforms have had a negative effect on the brains of youngsters.
-It infantilizes their brains to a state similar to a child that gets attracted to bright colours and buzzing noises while having a short attention span.
-It is no surprise this happens as it barely takes any concentration or thought process to participate in social networking sites.
+It sets their brains to a state similar to a child that gets attracted to bright colours and buzzing noises, while having a short attention span.
+It is no surprise this happens, as it barely takes any concentration or thought process to browse on social networking sites.

-- It is often the case with social media effect on child development that having grown on superficial stimulus, children lack the ability to engage deeply with others and themselves.
-They end up living for perfect Instagram photos while missing out on the actual experience of the event, which may be a vacation or having lunch with friends or family.
+- It is often the case with social media effects on child development that with having grown on superficial stimuli, children lack the ability to engage deeply with others and themselves.
+They end up living for perfect Instagram photos, while missing out on the actual experience of the event, which may be a vacation or having lunch with friends or family.

-- Among other dangers of social networking sites for children include cybercrime and cyberbullying.
-Bullying is easier on social media platforms in the form of threatening messages or subtle posts with offensive content directed at a particular person.
+- Other dangers of social networking sites for children include cyber crime and cyber bullying.
+Bullying is easier on social media platforms, in the form of threatening messages or subtle posts with offensive content directed at a particular person.
 Younger children can also become targets of stalking by predatory individuals who intend to cause harm.
-Parents must also be concerned with how social media affects children as it is easy to gain access to explicit or violent content.

 How Can Parents Help Kids Be Smart About Social Media?